-Christie and her husband have adopted 35 children, 26 of them have had special needs.
-Christie never thought about adopting a child with special needs.
+Christie and her husband have adopted 35 children, 26 of them have had disabilities.
+Christie never thought about adopting a child with disabilities.
 The thought of doing that frightened her.
 That all changed when she found a local ad a couple had placed, searching for someone to adopt their child with Down syndrome.

 After contacting the couple, Christie and her husband were told they decided to keep their baby but asked if they could keep their contact information.
 The couple ended up writing a letter to every hospital in Pheonix and surrounding area saying there was a family who would be willing to adopt a baby with Down syndrome.
 A short time later, Christie received a call from a hospital and that was the start of their adoption journey.